andrecb/aura-cursor/README.md

 cursor.init();
 ```

 The `hoverColor` option allows you to set a specific color that will be used when hovering over interactive elements.
-This color takes precedence over the `pointer.color` option.
+This color takes precedence over the `hoverEffect.color` option.

 ### Update Options Dynamically